 Yes.
 You may attend the live sessions and communicate with faculty.
-Faculty will also be participating in the private Facebook groups where you can continue to communicate in between courses or if you weren’t able to attend the live session.
-In addition, they will be apart of the Q & A each trimester and the summer virtual immersion.
+Faculty will also be participating in the private Facebook group where you can continue to communicate in between courses or if you weren’t able to attend the live session.
+In addition, they will be apart of the three integrative seminars each trimester and the summer virtual immersion.

 Yes.
-There will be monthly Q&A hours as a group to receive support from the program director and faculty.
+There will be monthly Integrative Seminars as a group to receive support from the program director and faculty.

 Dr. Scott Lyons (DO, PhD, MS, MFA, CHT, BMCP/T, RSMT, SME, BMCP, IDME, SEP, CST, BFA, RYT-500) is a Clinical Psychologist, Osteopath, and MindBody Medicine practitioner who specializes in therapies for infants, youth, and adults.
 Additionally, Dr. Lyons holds a BFA in Theater/Psychology, and an MFA in Dance/Choreography.

 Foundational to Scott’s teaching is the principle that we can, through intention, expand our capacity to meet and be met.
-In this way, we can offer the profound gift to our self, others, and the environment of being heard, seen, and feeling felt at a cellular level.
-Learn more about Scott at
+In this way, we can offer the profound gift to ourselves, others, and the environment of being heard, seen, and feeling felt at a cellular level.
+Learn more about Scott at www.drscottlyons.com.

 Dr. Rae Johnson, Ph.D., RSMT, is a scholar/activist and registered somatic movement therapist who chairs the Somatic Studies in Depth Psychology doctoral program at Pacifica Graduate Institute.
 The author of several books – including Elemental Movement, Knowing in our Bones, and Embodied Social Justice – Rae teaches and trains internationally on embodied activism, somatic research methods, and the poetic body.